uWaterloo-IEEE-StudentBranch/IEEE-SB-SETUP/WarBots-Setup.markdown

     sudo apt-get install libxml++2.6-2 libxml++2.6-dev libeigen2-dev doxygen

-Follow the README file in each of the four subfolders under the WarBots folder
+Follow the README file in each of the five subfolders under the WarBots folder

 *\*Note** if configure gives errors on missing libraries, install them with synpatic and retry
 *\*Note** sudo make install is only for the libraries (libbats and librcsc)